pfmarteau/TEKA/README.md

 ## Time Elastic Kernel Averaging of Time Series

 Implementation of the code defined and used in [1].
 Documentation is in /doc directory.
-For a python wrapper : [py-TEKA](https://github.com/pfmarteau/py-TEKA)
+For a python wrapper, please have a look at [py-TEKA](https://github.com/pfmarteau/py-TEKA)

 Please cite the following paper if needed: